edmerix/SplitMerge/README.md

 - [x] Add app.Data.modifylist array for future use (minimizing replots)
 - [ ] Update the replotting of the Inspect/merge panel to make use of app.Data.modifylist data and avoid full re-plot
 - [ ] Add in confirmation of file change when alterations have been made (use app.Data.modified array?)
+- [ ] Occasionally marking a unit as "good" results in multiple entries in the labels structure – update setLabel method to check for these